livz/livz.github.io/_posts/2017-07-17-using-tokens-in-Ubuntu-with-pgp.md

 $ pkcs11-tool --module /usr/lib/libeToken.so --login --delete-object --type pubkey --id 1
 ```

 * **Create an X509 certificate** - We'll create a self-signed certificate for the keypair we just generated.
-This eToken only accepts certificates in *DER format*, so we need to convert to DER.
+This eToken only accepts certificates in *DER format*, so we need to convert it to DER.
 We can do this from within OpenSSL prompt:
 ```bash
 OpenSSL> engine dynamic -pre SO_PATH:/usr/lib/engines/engine_pkcs11.so -pre ID:pkcs11 -pre LIST_ADD:1 -pre LOAD -pre MODULE_PATH:libeToken.so
 (dynamic) Dynamic engine loading support